-Dental Crown North Syracuse, NYCrowns, also referred to as caps, are a tooth shaped covering that encases and protects a damaged tooth while restoring its original shape and size.
+Dental Crown North Syracuse, NYDental crowns, also referred to as caps, are a tooth-shaped covering that encases and protects a damaged tooth while restoring its original shape and size.
 At Mahar Dental, we place dental crowns to provide additional strength and protection to a tooth structure, because Dr. Mahar understands the importance of saving your natural teeth.
-Without a dental crown, these teeth would otherwise eventually require extraction.
+Without a dental crown, extremely damanged teeth would otherwise eventually require extraction.
 Other options such as dental fillings are great for small restorations, but do not offer the same lifespan of dental crowns for larger damage.

 What are dental crowns?